 "Are you all right?
 There were a lot of Millefiore guys."

 "It's fine.
 They were low ranks, and had weak flames," she muttered.
 "And the blood's not completely mine."

 "Got any fast cars?" she questioned knowingly, changing the topic.
 "Like all those Ferraris you hoard?"

 He shook his head.
 "They've already destroyed those.
 How did you get here?"

-"They blew up my plane on the way here," she shrugged.
-"Parachute wasn't faulty for once though.
+"They blew up my plane," she shrugged, "which was handy, because I couldn't find a runway anyway.
 Got any other transport that still works?"

 The Cavallone family.
 Usual mode of transport: Ferrari.
 Backup mode of transport: a horse.
 Honestly.

-We bumped into quite a few Millefiore guys on the way to the stables, so that slowed us down.
-Upon arrival, Dino chose a horse quickly for me.
+Upon arrival at the stables, Dino chose a horse quickly for me.
 "Name's Helix.
 Fast runner.
 He's yours."

 "Your future self," he corrected, slightly wistfully.
 "The password's 'how can a clam cram in a clean cream can.'"